The Best Time for Whale Watching in San Diego 2024

 What to Expect on Your Whale Watching Tour

-No matter what month you choose to take a whale-watching tour, you will not be disappointed.
+You will not be disappointed no matter what month you choose to take a whale-watching tour.
 Preparation will help you make the most of your tour.

 To have the best experience, make sure you follow these tips: